hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 # Dataset

 Load in the `integrated_seurat` object that is available in the `data` folder of the project.
-The link to download the project was provided on [the schedule page](../schedule/README.md) but can also be [found here](https://www.dropbox.com/s/vop78wq76h02a2f/single_cell_rnaseq.zip?dl=1) folder provided for the workshop.
+The link to download the project was provided on [the schedule page](../schedule/README.md) but can also be [found here](https://www.dropbox.com/s/vop78wq76h02a2f/single_cell_rnaseq.zip?dl=1).

 ```r
 library(Seurat)